konskons11/FungID/Readme.md

 _Image Processing:_ Preprocesses images using OpenCV techniques, including Gaussian blurring and Hough Circle Transform for detecting the circular regions of culture plates with the examined fungal species.

 _Comprehensive Results:_ Visualize detected circular regions of culture plates and display classified results with predicted species and confidence levels.
 (Options to save classification reports and processed images are also provided)

-Troubleshooting
-No Detected Circles: If the application fails to detect circles in images, adjust the circle detection parameters (e.g., minRadius, maxRadius, param1, param2) and retry.

-Slow Performance: Ensure your system meets the recommended hardware requirements.
-Training and classification can be computationally intensive.

-Loading Issues: Double-check the paths to your image and model files to ensure they are correctly specified.